gautham20/gautham20.github.io/_posts/2019-10-31-hello-world.md

 ---

-This blog will save as a Machine Learning journal.
+This blog will serve as a Machine Learning journal.
 I'll write what I learn, with the main aim being to present a consise, and easy to understand explanation on specific topics, concepts, algorithms etc.

 Let's get started